Cape Snowbush essential oil produced from this plant, medicinal and culinary value.

 1m x 1m

 An evergreen shrub that grows about 1m high x 1m wide.The fine, grey, aromatic foliage, the snow white flowers and the fluffy cotton wool seeds ensure that it has year long appeal.
-It can withstand the most adverse conditions of weather, soil and habitat.
+It is used for perfume and it can withstand the most adverse conditions of weather, soil and habitat.
 The flowers open in summer.
 Wild rosemary can be pruned to make a neat border hedge and can be used to soften rock and succulent gardens.
 The fluffy, white seeds that develop after flowering cover the bush, giving rise to the Afrikaans common name Kapokbos, meaning 'snow bush'.
 These fragrant seeds are used to stuff pillows.
 It attracts birds and butterflies and can be used instead of culinary Rosemary in cooking.
 Useful to flavour bean , and fish dishes and also useful in stuffing for roast chicken.
-The leaves are used to brew a tea to treat colds, coughs, colic and flatulence.
+The leaves are used to brew a tea to treat colds, coughs, colic, oedema, stomach ache and flatulence.
 It is added to the bath to treat delayed menstruation, oedema and can be used as a fragrant hair rince.
 A excellent shrub for every garden.
-The name is derived from Greek erion=wool and kephale=head, referring to the wooly seed heads
+The name is derived from Greek erion=wool and kephale=head, referring to the wooley seed heads